orstewar/ist346-content/labs/E.md

 In this lab you will:

-- Learn how to install and configure software on a Ubuntu linux system with `apt`
+- Learn how to install and configure software on a Ubuntu Linux system with `apt`
 - Learn how to automate tasks to multiple computers using `Ansible` as part of systems management.

 ### Lab Setup At A Glance

 In this lab, we will have one server computer, running Ansible, and 5 identical workstation computers.
 We will use the docker-compose `scale` option to create 5  containers from the same workstation image.
-The IP Addresses of the workstations and server are included in the diagram for refrence.
+The IP Addresses of the workstations and server are included in the diagram for reference.

 ```
 +-------------+